arzucaner/when-women-understand/README.md

 This project underscores the often silent and hidden nature of psychological abuse, making it easy for women to recognize.

 ### Objectives of the Website:
-Creating Awareness: The website will be designed to raise awareness among women about the signs and effects of psychological abuse, emphasizing the prevalence of this issue.
+Creating Awareness: The website is designed to raise awareness among women about the signs and effects of psychological abuse, emphasizing the prevalence of this issue.
 Providing Information: It will offer women information on recognizing psychological abuse, explaining its signs and risk factors, and providing educational resources.